18 Healthy Flour Types Compared for Baking and Cooking

 -

-Corn Flour
+Teff Flour

 -

-Cassava Flour
+Cassava (Tapioca) Flour

-Healthy Flours Used to Make Rotis in Rotimatic
+Healthy Flours Used to Make Rotis in Rotimatic NEXT

-Rotimatic is an innovative kitchen appliance designed to simplify the preparation of rotis, the Indian flatbreads that accompany many meals.
+Rotimatic NEXT is an innovative kitchen appliance designed to simplify the preparation of rotis, the Indian flatbreads that accompany many meals.
 It offers a remarkable feature - the ability to use various healthy flours to make rotis.
-With flour settings that allow you to customize the type of flour you prefer, Rotimatic can handle a range of flours, from traditional wheat flour to gluten-free and nutritious options.
+With flour settings that allow you to customize the type of flour you prefer, Rotimatic NEXT can handle a range of flours, from traditional wheat flour to gluten-free and nutritious options.
 Let's delve into some of the healthy flours that can be seamlessly incorporated into your Rotimatic:

-Healthy Flours for Losing Weight
+Best Healthy Flours for Losing Weight

 - Jowar Flour